BetterCallKowalski/TestYandexTranslateApi/README.md

 ADDITIONAL INFO

-1. api_config.yml stores API-Url and API-Key\n
+1. api_config.yml stores API-Url and API-Key
 2. test_data.yml stores some test data for using in test suite